 New Report Finds PLA Pension Requirements Steal From Employee Paychecks, Harm Employers and Taxpayers

-An October 2009 report by Dr. John R. McGowan, “The Discriminatory Impact of Union Fringe Benefit Requirements on Nonunion Workers Under Government-Mandated Project Labor Agreements,” finds that employees of nonunion contractors that work on projects subject to government-mandated PLAs suffer a reduction in their take-home pay that is conservatively estimated at 20 percent.
+An October 2009 report by Dr. John R. McGowan, “The Discriminatory Impact of Union Fringe Benefit Requirements on Nonunion Workers Under Government-Mandated Project Labor Agreements,” finds that employees of nonunion contractors working on projects subject to government-mandated PLAs suffer a reduction in their take-home pay that is conservatively estimated at 20 percent.

 The McGowan report found that nonunion contractors are forced to pay in excess of 25 percent in benefit costs above and beyond existing prevailing wage benefit laws because of a PLA’s MEPP contribution mandate language, which prevents taxpayers from receiving the best possible price from nonunion contractors in the competitive bidding process.